License—Valid and not transferable.

 Fire drill plan and procedures for emergency evacuation—Required.

-Emergency evacuation from adult family home.
+Resident evacuation from adult family home.

 Resident evacuation capability levels—Identification required.